Rocksrock18/ChessEngine/README.md

 The minimizer will check left first, and see it results in a score of 2.
 At this point, the minimizer is **guarenteed** to get a score of at most 2, so beta is 2.

-Because alpha > beta, an **alpha beta cutoff** has been found.
-We can stop evaluation without the minimizer ever checking the right path, and the result of the tree is the same.
+Because alpha > beta, an **alpha beta cutoff** has been found, and we know that the left branch will be better for the maximizer than the right branch.
+We can stop evaluation without the minimizer ever checking the other paths, and the result of the tree will be the same.

 #### Null Move Pruning